ouyangw/scattering/examples/README.md

 5. transmission coefficient on lower state
 6. transmission coefficient on upper state

+The generated result files are kept in the respective directories, and the standard output of each program is kept in the file with an extension of `.stdout`.

 ## How To Use the Examples

 These examples also serve as minimal working codes for users to get started